marcin228/names/README.md

 There are two error handling mechanisms:
 * check of a status of a response
 * try/catch block that wraps whole fetch call and data extraction from the response

+What about performance?
+To minify the overhead of many small calls I have prepared a query that will receive result in a form of list so the number of tokens spent is optimized.